 You want more budget so you lay out a reality about the needs of your ministry.
 You need more volunteers so you lay out the realities of how many volunteers you don’t currently have and the needs that you currently do have.
 You may also lay out how cramped your space is and how you need just one or two more rooms.

 Listen, I have been a children’s pastor for over a decade and I know that these are not only common problems, they are going to continue to be problems within all of our ministries.
 Money is a limited resource.
 Volunteers are a hot commodity that every other ministry area would love to have more of.
 Square footage in your church is typically a limited commodity and it is rare that your church is going to blow out two walls and add another 10,000 square foot of space.

 Therefore, these limiting resources can sometimes feel as if they are limiting your ministry.
 I get that.
-However, as you are sharing the cold realities of the lack of volunteers that you have, be cautious not to express your needs in colder terms than is necessary.
+However, as you are sharing the cold realities of the lack of volunteers that you have, be cautious not to express your needs in more dramatic terms than is necessary.
 I tell you, you will get burned.
 You will be hurt if you exaggerate your ministry needs and your supervisor does his/her due diligence to explore whether or not your story holds water.

 I speak from personal experience.
-I have found myself in front of my executive pastor and in order to get the needs of my ministry placed at the top of the heap of things he needs to do, I over exaggerated my message.
+I have found myself in front of my executive pastor and in order to get the needs of my ministry placed at the top of the heap of things he needs to do, I exaggerated my message.